ajeetsk/openai-elasticsearch-rag/README.md

-# RAG Application using OpenAI and ElasticSearch
+# Retrieval Augmented Generation (RAG) Application using OpenAI and ElasticSearch as Vector DB

 RAG *(Retrieval-Augmented Generation)* Application to offer Q&A on a long format text using OpenAI and ElasticSearch.
 Here we are